 The Philips Hue Lux LEDs don't stray far from the Philips aesthetic, with the same flat-headed design that you'll see with the original Hue LEDs, along with the white-bodied build of Philips' non-connected 60W equivalent LEDs .
-In this sense, they're better at blending in with your "normal" lights than some other smart bulbs might be (and also some , for that matter).
+In this sense, they're better at blending in with your "normal" lights than some other smart bulbs might be (and also some non-smart bulbs , for that matter).

 Like the original Hue LEDs that came before them, the Hue Lux LEDs use Zigbee to communicate wirelessly with the Hue Bridge, which you'll need to keep plugged into your router.
-If you already have Hue LEDs orand want to add Hue Lux LEDs to your setup, the existing Bridge you're using will work just fine.
+If you already have Hue LEDs or Hue BR30 floodlights and want to add Hue Lux LEDs to your setup, the existing Bridge you're using will work just fine.

 The Hue app is compatible with Apple devices running iOS 6.0 or later, or on devices using Android 2.3 and up.
 Once you've got the app up and running, you'll be able to dim the light up and down, or schedule it to automatically turn on or off at a certain time.
 Activate the Philips Hue IFTTT channel, and your automation options with the Lux LED will increase even further.